 In Creation Creation, we don’t attempt to present any clear singular truths about life’s great mysteries.
 Rather, the work is a celebration of the unknown and the unknowable.
 By including perspectives from a diverse cross-section of the Adelaide community, audiences will have the opportunity to experience multiple theories and beliefs – and gain a deeper insight into how many possibilities exist.

-Creation Creation runs in the Space Theatre from 8-16 May, 2020.
+Creation Creation runs in the Space Theatre from 19-23 May, 2021 as part of Adelaide Festival Centre’s DreamBIG Children’s Festival.
 Learn more here.